Adyen/adyen-commercetools/extension/docs/DevelopmentGuide.md

 ### Contribution

-- Every PR should address an issue on the repository.
-If the issue doesn't exist, please create it first.
+- Please create an issue if it doesn't list under the issues tab on the repository.
+Pull requests should be created with a link to the github issue link.
 - Pull requests should always follow the following naming convention: `[issue-number]-[pr-name]`.
 For example, `12-update-payment-custom-type`.